Tweed: Etymology

-The original name of the cloth was tweel, Scots for twill, the material being woven in a twilled rather than a plain pattern.
+The original name of the cloth was tweel, Scots cvcc cvs cc c c for twill, the material being woven in a twilled rather than a plain pattern.
 A traditional story has the name coming about almost by chance.
 Around 1831, a London merchant, James Locke, received a letter from a Hawick firm, Wm.
 Watson & Sons, Dangerfield Mills about some "tweels".
 The merchant misinterpreted the handwriting, understanding it to be a trade-name taken from the River Tweed that flows through the Scottish Borders textile area.
 The goods were subsequently advertised as Tweed and the name has remained since.